anna-cole/library-manager/README.md

 ## Library Manager app functionalities

-- The functions located in lib/helper.py (which, in turn, reference functions in user.py and book.py) allow the application user to perform basic CRUD operations on books and customers.
+The functions located in lib/helper.py (which, in turn, reference functions in user.py and book.py) allow library staff to perform basic CRUD operations on books and customers.
 Those functions are:

+EXIT PROGRAM - exit_program(): It closes the application.

-VIEW STAFF USERS - view(): Displays all staff members' first and last names, staff ID number, and position ID.
+VIEW ALL USERS - list_users(): Displays an ordered list with all users' names.

+SHOW USER DETAILS - show_user(): Displays details of a selected user, like its address, membership level and a list of borrowed books.

-ADD A STAFF MEMBER - add(): Adds a user to the database.
-Requires the user's first and last name, along with their position designation.
+ADD USER - create_user(): It adds a new library user to the database.
+Requires the user's name, address and membership level.

-EDIT A STAFF MEMBER - edit(): Allows you to select a staff member based on their staff ID and choose which attributes to edit, such as their first name, last name, or position ID.
+DELETE USER - delete_user(): It permanentely deletes a selected user from the database.

+EDIT AN USER - update_user(): Allows the staff member to update details of a selected library user, like name, address and membership level.
+This function allows it to enter an empty string in the options that are not to be updated.

+SHOW BOOK DETAILS - show_book(): Displays details of a selected book, like its title, genre and user who borrowed it.

+ADD BOOK TO USER - create_book_for_user(): It adds a new book to a selected user.
+It requires the book's title and genre.

-DELETE A STAFF MEMBER - delete(): Allows you to select a staff member based on their staff ID and permanently delete them from the database.
+DELETE BOOK - delete_book(): It permanentely deletes a selected book from the database.